 Treatment of any physical or teeth problems that may occur

 - Regular blood tests and taking potassium supplements where needed.

 - Dental care: regular check-ups with the dentist.

 - Help with cutting down use of laxatives.

-Studies suggest that after 10 years as many as 7 out of 10 people have recovered from bulimia.
-3 out of 10 people continue to have problems.
-The evidence suggests that treatment (either talking treatments or antidepressants) is effective in many people.
+Studies suggest that after 10 years as many as 8 out of 10 people have recovered from bulimia.
+The evidence suggests that treatment is effective in many people.